 Hollywood sign, Los Angeles

-Krakow, Poland 1939 and 2010s
+Krakow, Poland.
+1939 and 2010s

 I wish we had kept our streetcars here in America.

-Abraham Lincoln’s home in Springfield, Illinois in 1861 and 2021
+Abraham Lincoln’s home in Springfield, Illinois, in 1861 and 2021

 I always thought Lincoln’s home was in Pennsylvania.
 I always hear about his Gettysburg address.

-Manhatten 1931 to 2018
+Manhattan 1931 to 2018

-That East River (on the left of 1931 pic) was evidently a Raging Bull in tidal activity.
+That East River (on the left of the 1931 pic) was evidently a Raging Bull in tidal activity.
 The undertaking to “Calm it down” was, in fact, one of the greatest feats of engineering ever.

 A former public bath in Wuppertal, Germany.
 Now, a brewery and beer hall.
 1993 vs. 2019.